-Application of Smart Solutions will enable cities to use technology, information and data to improve infrastructure and services.
+Application of Smart Solutions will enable cities to use technology, information, and data to improve infrastructure and services.
 Comprehensive development in this way will improve quality of life, create employment and enhance incomes for all, especially for poor and the disadvantaged people, transforming smart cities to inclusive cities.
 Let us understand this using some examples.

-Bloomberg: The Edge, in Amsterdam, is not only the greenest office building in the world, but also the most connected one.
+Bloomberg: The Edge, in Amsterdam, is not only the greenest office building in the world but also the most connected one.
 It is a living lab for innovative applications of the Internet Of Things in office environments.

 The building has a floor space of 40.000 m2, houses 2.500 people and is equipped with 30.000 sensors.
-The majority of these are integrated in a revolutionary new lighting system consisting of 6.000 luminaires.
+The majority of these are integrated into a revolutionary new lighting system consisting of 6.000 luminaires.
 The LED lighting is connected via Ethernet cables only, providing both Power over Ethernet and IP network connection.
 Each luminaire has its unique IP-address and is equipped with sensors for infrared, ambient light, temperature and humidity.
 Smart apps can be used to define personal preferences for temperature and lighting.
 When the sensors detect a user, the lighting and cooling at that spot is automatically adjusted.

 During the day the sensors detect the intensity with which each part of the building is used.
 At the end of the day, this data is visualized in a heat map used by the cleaning staff to focus on areas that have been used most.

-Next to the thousands of sensors in the smart ceiling, sensors are used in all kind of objects, such as coffee machines and towel dispensers.
+Next, to the thousands of sensors in the smart ceiling, sensors are used in all kind of objects, such as coffee machines and towel dispensers.
 The data that is generated by these objects is used by facility services to refill just in time.
-All smart solutions contribute to energy efficiency, security and convenience.
+All smart solutions contribute to energy efficiency, security, and convenience.

 Smart Tourism & Leisure

 Using the Visit Benidorm app and proximity marketing, visitors can receive context-aware mobile experiences during their stay by allowing them to bookmark attractions before their visit and receive alerts when they are in proximity of one.
-The city also generate new revenue opportunities for local businesses like hotels, restaurants, etc, by delivering personalized recommendations based on user behaviour and location.
+The city also generates new revenue opportunities for local businesses like hotels, restaurants, etc, by delivering personalized recommendations based on user behaviour and location.